CCTV Installers in Leicester

 - How long does a home CCTV installation take?

-- A typical three to four camera installation is completed in a single day - usually six to eight hours.
-This includes cable routing, camera mounting, NVR setup, network configuration, app access, and night commissioning.
-Larger properties or complex cable routes may take a second day.
+- A typical three to four camera installation is completed in a single day, usually six to eight hours.
+That covers cable routing, camera mounting, NVR setup, network configuration, app access, and night commissioning.
+Larger properties or complex cable routes may run into a second day.
+More detail on the time CCTV installation takes.

-- No. Your footage records locally to an NVR in your home - there’s no cloud storage and no subscription.
+- No. Your footage records locally to a local NVR in your home, with no cloud storage and no monthly fee.
 You own the hardware and the recordings.
 App access for remote viewing uses your existing broadband and is free.
+More on CCTV without a subscription.

 - Will CCTV cameras work in my Victorian terrace?